Claud Cockburn: Spanish Civil War

-Opposition to appeasement
+World War II

 In the late 1930s, Cockburn's The Week was highly critical of Neville Chamberlain.
 Cockburn said in the 1960s that much of the information in The Week had been leaked to him by Sir Robert Vansittart, Permanent Under-Secretary at the Foreign Office.

-At the same time, Cockburn said that the Security Service (MI5) was spying on him because of The Week, but the British historian D. C. Watt argued that it was more likely that if anyone was spying on Cockburn, it was the police Special Branch, which was less experienced in that work than MI5.
-However, a 1940 Security Service file on Cockburn was later made public, and Claud's son Patrick Cockburn applied for his MI5 files and received 24 volumes of them.
+At the same time, Cockburn said that the Security Service (MI5) was spying on him because of The Week, although the British historian D. C. Watt argued that it was more likely that it was the police Special Branch of Scotland Yard, which was less experienced in that work than MI5.
+However, MI5 was involved since a 1940 Security Service file on Cockburn was later made public which called Cockburn "a leading British Communist Party member and was said to be a leader of the Comintern in Western Europe", and Claud's son Patrick Cockburn applied for his MI5 files and received 24 volumes of them.
 Cockburn was an opponent of appeasement before the Molotov–Ribbentrop Pact.
-In a 1937 article in The Week, Cockburn coined the term "Cliveden set" to describe what he alleged to be an upper-class pro-German group that exercised influence behind the scenes.
-The Week ceased publication shortly after the war began.
+In a November 1937 article in The Week, Cockburn coined the term "Cliveden set" to describe what he alleged to be an upper-class pro-German group including Lord Halifax and Lady Astor who supposedly exercised influence behind the scenes, although modern scholars dispute his claims.
+The claims were picked up by other left-wing presses, but Cockburn later admitted he had made it up and that the alleged conspirators "would not have known a plot if you handed it to them on a skewer".

-Watt alleges that the information printed in The Week included rumours, some of which suited Moscow's interests.
+Watt alleges that the information printed in The Week included rumours which often suited Moscow's interests and were even supplied by the Soviets.
 Watt used as an example the claim The Week made in February–March 1939 that German troops were concentrating in Klagenfurt for an invasion of Yugoslavia, which Watt says had no basis in reality.
+According to author Adrian Fort, Cockburn "considered rumours to be just as valid as facts."
+Journalist Richard Ingrams wrote of Cockburn, "He pooh-poohed the notion of facts as if they were nuggets of gold waiting to be unearthed.
+It was, he believed, the inspiration of the journalist which supplied the story.
+Speculation, rumour, even guesswork, were all part of the process and an inspired phrase was worth reams of cautious analysis."

+The Week was banned for attacking the war effort and for its Soviet ties, along with Cockburn's old employer The Daily Worker, and ceased publication in 1941 shortly after the war began.
+Both papers were allowed to resume publication once the Soviet Union became allied with the British however.